kpfaulkner/jxl-go/README.md

 JXL-Go is a Go library for reading of JPEG XL (JXL) images.
 Currently the focus is on reading lossless images but will expand to lossy images in the future.

-This is based off the JXL specs, JXL reference implementation (https://github.com/libjxl/libjxl) and the JXLatte ( https://github.com/Traneptora/jxlatte ) project
+This started off based off the JXL specs, JXL reference implementation (https://github.com/libjxl/libjxl) , JXLatte ( https://github.com/Traneptora/jxlatte ) and jxl-oxide ( https://github.com/tirr-c/jxl-oxide ).
+These days it's probably better described as 90% a Go port of JXLatte.
-(specifically look at JXLatte commit 0a435b2f441961f0afc48fd8af99e1cb241065b4 )

-Currently JXLatte takes about 397ms to decode test image where as JXL-Go is currently taking 650ms.

 ## TODO: